 Employee happiness.
 No discussion of organizational structure is complete without considering employee happiness, motivation, and growth factors.
-This is not just about reducing the cost of recruiting in response to employee churn, but also about providing employees with the space to do creative and quality work during their tenure.
+This is not just about reducing the cost of recruiting in response to employee churn, but also about providing employees with the circumstances to do creative and effective work during their tenure.
 Designing structures without considering employee happiness is a costly failure.

 Product success.
 Data scientists opportunity size new ideas, design experiments and metrics, and design and tune models.
 They promote the correct use of data within the company.
-New products shipped without these considerations usually contain deficiencies in instrumentation and implementation, and are potentially not aligned with company strategy.
+New products shipped without these considerations usually contain deficiencies in instrumentation and implementation, and are potentially misaligned with company strategy.
 The customer voice is not accurately represented when experiments are incorrectly assessed and metrics incorrectly crafted.
 The decision making process is delayed without high quality data and metrics.
 Machine learning projects either fail or lack in quality without data science involvement.